The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 In the video, she follows a fairytale story and is transformed from a floor-scrubbing maid into a beautiful belle who appears in a stunning high jewellery piece from Bulgari.
 The necklace, which appears out of thin air and adorns her neck, is an 18-carat pink gold masterpiece.
 Reportedly, it boasts a lattice of 19 pear-shaped coloured gemstones, which weigh 57.13 carats in total, and more than 20 carats of round brilliant-cut and pavé diamonds.
 Launched in 2021, the neckpiece is part of Bulgari’s Magnifica range.

 In the same video, Swift’s Cinderella-like character also wears a Swarovski Millenia necklace.
 The neckpiece has white octagon-cut crystals and rhodium plating.
-It was launched as part of the brand’s Collection 1 range in 2021 and is sold for around USD 650 (INR 53,685.84).
+It was launched as part of the brand’s Collection 1 range in 2021 and is sold for around USD 650.

 No wonder when she says, “Best believe I’m still bejewelled, I can still make the whole place shimmer,” we believe her!